lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork1.md

 ### Part 1: Introduce yourself and explore the syllabus
 * Post in the `#random` channel on Slack introducing yourself to the class.
-At minimum, tell us your preferred name, your major (or intended major), and one thing you are looking forward to during the course (can be course-related or just something you've got going on during May or June).
+At minimum, tell us your preferred name, your major (or intended major), and one thing you are looking forward to during the course This can be course-related or just something fun you've got going on during May or June.
 * In a direct message to Lucy on Slack, send answers to the following
 	questions:
 	1. What time is classwork due?